Table of contents

 200 lux

 As these are only minimum values, it cannot be deduced from them whether compliance with the values is actually the optimum workplace lighting.
-Depending on the task or individual conditions, further optimisation measures may be necessary or appropriate in individual cases.
+Depending on the task area or individual requirements, further optimization measures may be necessary or appropriate in individual cases.
 This applies, for example, to older people or people with visual impairments who have higher lighting requirements due to their lower visual performance.

-Ensuring optimal lighting in the office and at the workplace
+Ensuring optimum lighting in the office and at the workplace

 Setting up effective lighting in the office is a complex task.
-Numerous factors play a role in the development of a lighting concept and must be taken into account.
+This is because numerous factors play a role in the development of a lighting concept and must be taken into account.

 Sufficient daylight

-lendis advisor occupational safety office lighting sufficient daylight
+lendis guide Occupational health and safety Office lighting sufficient daylight

 Although artificial light can have positive effects, it is no substitute for natural daylight.
-Research shows that the negative effects on health increase with increasing distance from the window.
-Therefore, not only from an occupational health and safety perspective, a sufficient supply of daylight in all office spaces must be the goal.
+Research shows that the greater the distance from the window, the greater the negative effects on health.
+A sufficient supply of daylight in all offices must therefore be the goal, and not just from an occupational health and safety perspective.
 In addition to its positive effects on well-being, sufficient daylight can also bring economic benefits, such as energy cost savings.

-Whether there is a sufficient supply of daylight can be determined via the daylight quotient.
-This is determined from the ratio of the illuminance at the point to be measured and the illuminance outdoors.
-The daylight quotient must be at least 2 percent.
+The daylight factor can be used to determine whether there is a sufficient supply of daylight.
+This is determined by the ratio of the illuminance at the point to be measured and the illuminance outdoors.
+The daylight factor must be at least 2 percent.

-Daylight deflection systems are now used in offices with modern furnishings.
+Daylight control systems are now used in modern offices.
 These mirror systems provide effective lighting with natural light in rooms and workplaces with poor access to daylight.

 Tip: Place desks as close to daylight as possible.
-There, the desk should be positioned at right angles to the window.
-This helps to avoid or reduce glare on screens or from other surfaces, even when the brightness is high.
+The desk should be positioned at a right angle to the window.
+This helps to avoid or reduce glare on screens or other surfaces, even in bright light.

 Artificial light

-If there is not enough daylight available, for example in the morning and evening hours between October and March, artificial light should be used to ensure the best possible lighting conditions in the office.
-On the one hand, the aim is to provide sufficient basic lighting throughout the office.
+If there is not enough daylight available, for example in the morning and evening hours between October and March, artificial lighting should be used to ensure the best possible lighting conditions in the office.
+On the one hand, the aim is to provide sufficient ambient lighting throughout the office.
 This should be as uniform as possible and neither too bright nor too dark.
-In addition, the individual office workstation must be sufficiently illuminated and it must be possible to carry out the respective task.
+In addition, the individual office workstations must be sufficiently illuminated and it must be possible to carry out the respective task.
 It is important that the differences in lighting conditions are not too great.
-This prevents fatigue, as the eye does not have to constantly adapt to new visual conditions.
+This prevents fatigue as the eye does not have to constantly adapt to new visual conditions.

 Room- or workplace-related lighting concept?

-In a modern office, there are typically different work areas.
-Computer workstations, conference rooms and meeting points, they all have different requirements for the necessary lighting.
-Depending on the application, different concepts are therefore used to properly illuminate the office spaces.
+There are typically different work areas in a modern office.
+Computer workstations, conference rooms and meeting points all have different lighting requirements.
+Depending on the application, different concepts are therefore used to illuminate the office space correctly.

-With the room-based approach, uniform lighting is set up for the entire area, both traffic routes and the individual workplace.
-The point in the room with the highest minimum illuminance is taken as the reference value for the entire area.
+With the room-based approach, uniform lighting is set up for the entire area, both circulation routes and individual workstations.
+The point in the room with the highest minimum illuminance is used as the reference value for the entire area.

-This approach is particularly useful if the office workplaces cannot yet be firmly placed at the time of planning or are to be flexibly arranged in the future.
-However, with the room-based approach, the same (high) brightness must be created for each area, which leads to a significantly higher energy demand.
+This approach is particularly useful if the office workstations cannot yet be permanently positioned at the time of planning or are to be arranged flexibly in the future.
+However, with the room-based approach, the same (high) level of brightness must be created for each area, which leads to a significantly higher energy requirement.

-If the arrangement of workplaces is known or if there are workplaces with different lighting requirements in an office space, workplace-specific lighting is a possible approach.
-This offers the advantage that the lighting level can deviate individually from the general level and can thus be better controlled.
+If the arrangement of the workstations is known or if there are workstations with different lighting requirements in an office space, workstation-specific lighting is a possible approach.
+This offers the advantage that the lighting level can deviate individually from the general level and can therefore be better controlled.

 Direct or indirect lighting?

 The lighting can be direct or indirect.
-With direct lighting, the office workplaces are illuminated directly from above.
+With direct lighting, the office workstations are illuminated directly from above.
 However, reflections and strong shadows are the main disadvantages of direct lighting.
-With indirectlighting, ceilings and wall surfaces are used for reflection.
+With indirect lighting, ceilings and wall surfaces are used for reflection.
 The lighting conditions created are often perceived as more pleasant.

 Workplace-related lighting

 A workplace-based approach to office lighting has become established in most companies.
-This brings the greatest advantages from an ergonomic point of view.
-Pendant luminaires, floor lamps and wall luminaires provide general lighting with a mix of direct and indirect lighting.
-This is supplemented by individual lighting at the desk, usually an adjustable table lamp for VDU workstations.
+From an ergonomic point of view, this offers the greatest advantages.
+Pendant luminaires, floor lamps and wall luminaires provide general lighting through a mix of direct and indirect lighting.
+This is supplemented by individual lighting at the desk, usually an adjustable desk lamp for VDU workstations.
 The desk lamp should always be positioned so that it does not dazzle.
-After all, too strong a light stimulus is just as tiring for the eyes as a lack of light.
+This is because excessive light stimulation is just as stressful for the eyes as a lack of light.

-Light colour is used to characterise illuminants.
-It results from their colour temperature and is expressed in Kelvin (K).
+The light color is used to characterize light sources.
+It results from their color temperature and is specified in Kelvin (K).

 White light is usually divided into